manwar/theweeklychallenge/content/blog/testing-in-perl.md

 While the `prove -j` could do this, `yath` is the preferred choice because of `Job Sorting`.
 If you have a massive suite, `yath` tracks which tests take the longest and runs them first in the next run.

-I have only scratched the surface, if you want to explore further the take a look at this [**App::Yath**](https://metacpan.org/pod/App::Yath).
+I have only scratched the surface, if you want to explore further then take a look at this [**App::Yath**](https://metacpan.org/pod/App::Yath).

 ***